Teaching your kids about shapes and need some ideas for learning about circles?

 The best way to teach young kids the early maths skill of shape recognition is to let them see, feel and experience shapes in a hands-on, concrete way.
 There is no better way than by learning through play.

-Try these fun games about circles with your preschoolers and kindergartners.
+Try these fun activities and games about circles with your preschoolers and kindergartners.
 They are suitable for home and school.

 Some can be played with one child, others with a small or large group of kids.